vedanthpadigelwar/extensions-4-every-developer/Contributing.md

 #### Thanks !
 You've added one more helpful extension to the repo

-Do you have more ideas on how to make the project even better, send me a <a target= "_blank" href="mailto:thedevkaren@gmail.com">message</a>
+Do you have more ideas on how to make the project even better? send me a <a target= "_blank" href="mailto:thedevkaren@gmail.com">message</a>